smkattoula/epsilon-systems-devops-project/README.md

 - **Docker Hub** stores the images.
 - **(Future) AWS** scales it in the cloud.

-Every step is automated, repeatable, and documented, ensuring consistency, reliability, and fast delivery—exactly what a professional DevOps team needs! 🚀
+Every step is automated, repeatable, and documented, ensuring consistency, reliability, and fast delivery—exactly what a professional DevOps team needs. 🚀